How to Add Music to WhatsApp Status on iPhone and Android

 3. Tap the music note icon to access the music browser.

-Open whatsapp updates tap plus on my status then tap music note to add song
+Open WhatsApp Updates tap plus on My Status then tap music note to add song

 4. Browse or search for a song, preview it, then select.